StefanKodev/Fitness-Tracker-App/README.md

   -being able to see records of your BMI levels (includes visual representation with Chart.js)

-  -weather info for the users city (using a weather API to get and display the weather information for the city that the user picked when they registed)
+  -weather info for the users' city (using a weather API to get and display the weather information for the city that the user picked when they registed)

   -users have access to recommended exercises that are based on their stats such as height, weight, age, gender and more.
 The app recommends the best exercises for a particular muscle group that the user wants to train today